MewX/mewx.github.io/_posts/2017-04-06-build-remote-compiling-server.md

 I have a LaTeX assignment, but I don't want to install `tex live` on my own laptop because it contains thousands of small files.
 Maybe it can slightly protect my hard driver.
 Then I have to find a way to compile the LaTeX files.

-Firsly, I choose to use `Overleaf` - a online LaTeX toolset.
-It works quite good at uni, but when I get home it generally overwrites my texts with an old version because of my slow network speed.
+Firstly, I choose to use `Overleaf` - an online LaTeX tool set.
+It works quite good at uni, but when I get home it generally overrides my texts with an old version because of my slow network speed.
 That means it's unstable in poor network environment.

 So, I began to think about directly using my uni's shared server which is installed with `tex live` in the last year.

-## No-passwork access
+## No-password access

-Using `ssh` or `scp` requires password everytime, that makes one-click solution not work.
-So, the first step is to remove the passwork verification.
+Using `ssh` or `scp` requires password every time, that makes one-click solution not work.
+So, the first step is to remove the password verification.
 So, the method is like `git push key`.

     cd ~/.ssh
     cat id_rsa.pub